-A future proof N279 Veghel-Asten is essential for the economic power of south-east Brabant.
-The road is also important for maintaining the accessibility and liveability of the region.
-The province of North-Brabant, the municipalities of Meijerijstad, Helmond, Laarbeek, Gemert-Bakel, Asten en Deurne, Waterschap Aa en Maas and the Directorate-General for Public Works and Water Management are working together to make the N279 safer, smarter and a smoother ride.
+A future-proof N279 between Veghel and Asten is crucial to the economic power of south-eastern Brabant.
+The aim of the N279 Veghel-Asten project is to improve the flow of traffic and increase road safety.
+That will have a positive impact on the living environment along the route.
+The Province of Noord-Brabant, the municipalities of Meierijstad, Helmond, Laarbeek, Gemert-Bakel, Asten en Deurne, Waterschap Aa en Maas and the Directorate-General for Public Works and Water Management are working together to turn the N279 into a future-proof, innovative trunk road.

 After years of careful preparation, the Provincial Council approved the provincial zoning amendment (PIP) for the N279 on 7 December 2018.
 This will give the measures proposed for the current road and the start of the Helmond ring road a sound legal basis.
 Work on the new road is scheduled to start in 2020.

 - Fly-overs will replace same-level insections on the N279;

 - for the time being, the N279 will continue to be a 2x1 lane road.
 The measures being taken will anticipate the widening of the road to 2x2 lanes without any further major investment;

 - the N279 will be re-routed around the Dierdonk suburb of Helmond;

 - in Veghel, the current roadway will be widened to 2x2 lanes, keeping same-level intersections.